jagruti1998/Data_Structure_using_Java/README.md

 # Data_Structure_using_Java
-My notes on Data Structures.....
+My notes on Data Structures and implementation using Java.

 Data structures describe, how to store the data in memory so that the computer can perform operations on data efficiently.

 **Topics**

-Brief description or introduction to the topic.
+Brief description or introduction to the topics.

 **1.ARRAY-**